vuejs/router/packages/docs/guide/migration/index.md

 **Reason**: This method was only used during SSR and is a one liner that can be done by the user.

+### Redirect records cannot use special paths

+Previously, a non documented feature allowed to set a redirect record to a special path like `/events/:id` and it would reuse an existing param `id`.
+This is no longer possible and there are two options:

+- Using the name of the route without the param: `redirect: { name: 'events' }`.
+Note this won't work if the param `:id` is optional
+- Using a function to recreate the new location based on the target: `redirect: to => ({ name: 'events', params: to.params })`

+**Reason**: This syntax was rarely used and _another way of doing things_ that wasn't shorter enough compared to the versions above while introducing some complexity and making the router heavier.

 ### **All** navigations are now always asynchronous

 All navigations, including the first one, are now asynchronous, meaning that, if you use a `transition`, you may need to wait for the router to be _ready_ before mounting the app: